 - Your motorcycle's VIN (or its exact make, model and model year)

 - The number of miles you ride per year

 - The number of years you've been licensed to ride a motorcycle

 - The date you completed an accident prevention course, if you've taken one

 - Your current motorcycle insurer and policy limits, if you are currently insured

 Compare quotes with these motorcycle insurance companies

 Below, we've included some of the largest motorcycle insurance companies that can provide you with cheap motorcycle insurance quotes online.
 Other companies may require you to speak to an agent to obtain a quote.

 Progressive motorcycle insurance

-Furthermore, Progressive typically offers affordable rates for many drivers and features a fast and easy-to-use online quote tool.
-While collecting quotes, we found that it only took about five minutes to get a quote on our motorbike.
+Furthermore, Progressive typically offers affordable rates for many drivers and features a fast and easy-to-use online quote tool — it only takes about five minutes to get a quote.

 Geico motorcycle insurance

 Anyone shopping around for cheap motorcycle insurance quotes should be sure to check out Geico, as it typically offers the cheapest motorcycle quotes among its competitors.
 Because of its low rates, Geico is a great place to start your motorbike insurance comparison.

 Even if you're someone who wants more than the absolute cheapest motorcycle insurance, Geico is worth considering.
 Its customizable limits allow riders to buy policies with higher coverage levels if needed.

 Nationwide motorcycle insurance

 Nationwide's motorcycle insurance isn't available in as many states as Progressive, but it's a great alternative for people looking to compare motorcycle insurance quotes.
-We found that Nationwide tends to have the most affordable rates nationally — the average policy costs $539 a year.
+Nationwide tends to have the most affordable rates nationally — the average policy costs $539 a year.
 It's also easy to use Nationwide's quote form to find an online motorcycle insurance quote in minutes.

 Motorcycle insurance from Nationwide comes with $3,000 of custom parts protection, along with the chance to upgrade to up to $30,000.
 Additionally, you can upgrade your policy to include coverage for original equipment manufacturer parts if your bike is damaged and needs repairs.